-Speech Title: Efficient Color-tunable Emission from Rare Earth Doped Gallium Oxide Films
+Speech Title: Full Color Light Emitting Diodes Based on Rare Earth Doped Oxide Films

 Rare earth (RE) doped semiconductors, which exhibit strong and sharp emission due to intra-4f-shell transitions in RE ion cores, have potential applications in color display and luminescence devices.
 Historically, much effort has been made to produce visible color emission using RE doped GaN.
 It has been reported that the luminescence efficiency of dopant emissions could be highly improved with a wide bandgap host.
-Moreover, the wide bandgap semiconductors exhibit highly thermal and chemical stability, which make them ideal hosts for Er ions.
-We have demonstrated that green and red emissions are clearly observed from the Er and Eu doped Ga2O3 films respectively.
+Moreover, the wide bandgap semiconductors exhibit highly thermal and chemical stability, which make them ideal hosts for RE ions.
+We have demonstrated that red, green and blue emissions are clearly observed from the Eu, Er, and Tm doped Ga2O3 films respectively.
 We found that the normalized emission intensity of the RE doped Ga2O3 films has a smaller temperature variation compared to that of the RE doped GaN ﬁlms and showed that the bandgap of the films can be increased by adding Al into the films.
-In this talk, we report on the structure, surface morphology and optical properties of these RE doped Ga2O3 films.
-Recent progress on the characteristics of the color-tunable light emitting diodes by using the multilayer structured RE doped Ga2O3 films will also be presented.
+In this talk, we present on the structure, surface morphology and temperature dependence of the photoluminescence of the RE doped (AlGa)2O3 films.
+Recent progress on the properties of the full color LEDs by using Eu, Er, and Tm co-doped Ga2O3 films will also be reported.

 Biography: Prof. Dr. Guo received B. E., M.E., and Dr. E degrees in electronic engineering from Toyohashi University of Technology in 1990, 1992, and 1996, respectively.
-He is currently a Professor of Department of Electrical and Electronic Engineering, Saga University as well as Director of Saga University Synchrotron Light Application Center in Japan from April 2012 to March 2022.
+He is currently a Professor of Department of Electrical and Electronic Engineering, Saga University and was the Director of Saga University Synchrotron Light Application Center in Japan from April 2012 to March 2022.
 His research interests include epitaxial growth and characterization of semiconductor materials.
-Prof. Guo has published more than 300 papers in scientific journals including Nature Communications, Advanced Materials, Physical Review B, and Applied Physics Letters with more than 9300 citations (h-index: 49).
+Prof. Guo has published more than 370 papers in scientific journals including Nature Communications, Advanced Materials, Physical Review B, and Applied Physics Letters with more than 9300 citations (h-index: 49).